Neo-Studios/minimal-apps-minimal-chef/README.md

 A minimalist cooking companion app built with React and Material-UI.

+>[!NOTE]
+> This is the dev branch.
+Here you can find and preview the latest features and updates before they are merged into the main branch.
+As it is a developer branch, things are exprimental and may not be fully stable.
+Use with caution, and report any issues you encounter.
+For the online version click [here](https://minimal-chef-dev.vercel.app/).
 ## Features

 - **Recipe Management**: Browse and search your recipe collection